canada-ca/cloud-guardrails-O365/EN/07_Perform-Device-Hardening.md

 * [ ] Ensure mobile devices require the use of a password
 * [ ] Ensure mobile device management policies are required for email profiles
 * [ ] Ensure expiration time for external sharing links is set
+* [ ] As per the [ITPIN 2018-03](https://www.canada.ca/en/government/system/digital-government/modern-emerging-technologies/policy-implementation-notices/direction-windows10-desktop-operating-system-migration-configuration.html), when using Windows 10 devices, the Windows 10 GC Minimum version and configuration as specified on the [GC Windows 10 Configuration Baseline](https://gcconnex.gc.ca/groups/profile/12903340/wtd-common-desktop-operating-environment-environnement-dexploitation-commun-des-ordinateurs-de-bureau-des-atmt?language=en#20998653) (accessible only on the Government of Canada network) page must be implemented.
+The GC Minimum configuration standard prescribes Windows 10 configuration standards which are necessary to maintain the security of GC networks and workplace technology devices.

 ## Validation